Simon-Busch/user-manager-dapp/README.md

 ```bash
 npx hardhat run scripts/deploy.js --network rinkeby
 ```
+### Update needed in front-end
+If you updated the smart contract, update the component contractAddress.ts and enter the new contract address given by the above command.

 ## React | Typescript
-### Update needed
-If you updated the smart contract, update the component contractAddress.ts to have the new contract address given by the above command.

 ### Testing
 Make sure all tests are running smoothly with the following command:
 ```bash